Now add a building block that may not be obvious from the first sight. It will be the Financial transactions accumulation register.

 Together with registering money incomes and outcomes, it is required to create some reports, demonstratively displaying what happens to finances.
 These reports can be created using data that is contained in user input documents.
 These documents reflect actual receipts and expenditures of money.
 However, imagine that in a month (or a year), for example, you decide to supplement your financial records with new documents or functionally expand existing ones.

 Making configuration changes, as you have already seen, is a simple task.
 However, what will happen with reports in this case?
-It might turn out that financial reports that you created previously will not work properly, because they use only income and outgoing records from the old documents as data source.
-This means that you might have to rebuild all related to this data reports.
+It might turn out that financial reports that you created previously will not work properly, because they use only income and outgoing records from the old documents as the data source.
+This means that you might have to rebuild all related to these data reports.
 Live applied solutions usually contain a large number of reports.

 To avoid this work, and a large number of errors that may become a result of this alteration, 1C:Enterprise uses the following development methodology: